ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 If your data did not match, you could use the `match()` function to rearrange them to be matching.

-***

-**Exercise**

-Suppose we had sample names matching in the counts matrix and metadata file, but they were out of order.
-Write the line(s) of code required to create a new matrix with columns ordered such that they were identical to the row names of the metadata.

-***

 ### 2. Create DESEq2 object

 Bioconductor software packages often define and use a custom class within R for storing data (input data, intermediate data and also results).
 These custom data structures are similar to `lists` in that they can contain multiple different data types/structures within them.
 But, unlike lists they have pre-specified `data slots`, which hold specific types/classes of data.
 The data stored in these pre-specified slots can be accessed by using specific package-defined functions.